Hanarlo/JWD_Final_Project/README.md

 # JWD Final Project 🚀

-The repository contains the files of the final project for obtaining a certificate in the course Java Web Development by EPAM
+The repository contains the files of the final project for obtaining a certificate in the internship Java Web Development by EPAM

 ## Description 📝